contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **Parse** Entity Store lets you wrap a Parse backend to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Turn your Parse backend into a web API](/technical-resources/apispark/tutorials/parse "Turn your Parse backend into a web API") tutorial.
+For more information jump to our [Expose data from a Parse mobile backend as an API](/technical-resources/apispark/tutorials/parse "Expose data from a Parse mobile backend as an API") tutorial.

 ## Firebase Wrapper